skiselev/omega/Mainboard.md

 The source code (PLD) files are also provided in the directory mentioned above.
 If needed, they can be modified, for example to change the slot mapping.
 Use [GALasm](https://github.com/daveho/GALasm) to compile PLD files to JED fuse maps.

 ## Changes
+* Version 1.5
+  * Fix [issue #54](https://github.com/skiselev/omega/issues/56) where Joystick A Trigger 2 was swapped with Joystick B Trigger 1
 * Version 1.4
   * Updates for a memory pager workaround:
     * Use 2-pin jumpers instead of 3-pin